What is Homestay?

 What does the application process involve?

-When you have lodged you application form, and confirmed your email address you will be assigned to your Customer Care Manager.
-Shortly after your Customer Care Manager will be in contact, starting with a welcome email and invoice.
+When you have lodged your application form, and confirmed your email address you will be assigned to your local AHN office.
+A staff member will be in contact with you with a welcome email and invoice.
 If you have any questions you can contact them.

 When you decide to proceed with your application you will need to make payment of your invoice.
 It is now a good time to log back into your profile and make sure that any preferences and requirements are listed, along with your arrival details and intended start date for homestay.